ShacharGrauman/nodejs-course/PITCHME.md

 Let say we have an array of 100 users, and we're searching for user with id 105595.

-We can construct a function to retrieve'em all like so
+We can write function to retrieve'em all like so
 ```js
 function getUsers(){
   //Users from somewhere